 Products featured are independently and objectively selected by our editors.
 From time to time, things you buy through our links may earn us an affiliate commission.

 Not many of us would find the room in our homes for sculptures with a display-only purpose.
 With majority of Australians opting to live in high-density areas, often trading space for the opportunity to live in more populus suburbs near a city’s best amenities, there’s often not a whole lot of room prioritised for sculptural items in a home once the necessities are moved in.

-But stick a wick out the top and pour them from wax, and suddenly a sculptural candle is 2020’s most desirable home decor trend — deserving a prime spot upon an already packed bookshelf or atop the dining room table.
+But stick a wick out the top and pour them from wax, and suddenly a sculptural candle is a home decor trend w’ve been seeing for quite sometime now — deserving a prime spot upon an already packed bookshelf or atop the dining room table.

 Sculptural candles are different from regular candles in a couple of ways.
 For starters, they’re most often unscented, which means they’re purely for looks.
 And second, they’re seldom burnt for how stunning they appear in a home.
 Not to mention the fact they’re often sold at a higher price point.
 They are considered art, after all.

 As for my favourites?
 Well, I have a few.
 Sculptural candles with colour tend to catch my eye.
 Considering the fairly neutral colour palette in my home, I find them a great way to add some colour personality.
 I’m also into sculptural candles in more organic forms, however, it’s hard to ignore a more traditional sculptural form like a bust.

 Take a look at our favourite sculptural candles below.

 Studio McKenna’s Fragmentary Colossal candle ($85) is a beautiful sculptural piece to add to your home decor.
 This soy wax candle is proudly hand poured in Melbourne with the intention of creating captivating statement pieces that speak to all of your senses.
 Place it on top of your coffee table books or on your knick knack shelf for all to see.